Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/2-build-docker-image.md

 ## Deploy an Azure Container Registry

 In this exercise, you will create your own Azure Container Registry, which acts as a repository for Docker images in much the same way that [Docker Hub](https://hub.docker.com/) does.
-But when you run container images in Azure, the containers start faster if the images that they load are hosted in Azure, too — especially if both reside in the same data center.
+But when you run containers in Azure, they start faster if the images that they load are hosted in Azure, too — especially if both reside in the same data center.

 1. Open your browser and navigate to https://shell.azure.com to launch the Azure Cloud Shell.
 If you are asked to log in, do so using your Microsoft account.